Malakasioi

 The Malakasi were a historical Albanian tribe in medieval Epirus, Thessaly and later southern Greece.
-Their name is a reference to their area of origin, Mallakastër in southern Albania.
+Their name is a reference to their area of origin, Dangëllia (from Turkish Dağ-ili, older name "Malakasi") in southern Albania, centered around the village of Malakas, on the Western slope of mount Radomir.
 They appear in historical records as one of the Albanian tribes which raided and invaded Thessaly after 1318 and throughout the 14th century were active in the struggles of the Albanian Despotate of Arta against the Despotate of Epirus.

 Name

 The primary historical sources for the Malakasi are the History of John VI Kantakouzenos written in second half of the 14th century and the Chronicle of the Tocco written in the early 15th century.
 In the History and the chronicle, the tribe is recorded as Malakasaioi.
 In Venetian registries of Albanian settlers in southern Greece, they are mentioned as Malacassi.
-The name most probably refers to their region of origin in the plain of Mallakastër in southern Albania.
-It is of Aromanian (Vlach) etymology meaning bad encampments.
 Several waves of migrations from this region settled in southern Greece and Italy.
 As such as a surname, Malakasa was a typical Albanian surname of settlers who were invited mainly by the Venetians to settle in southern Greece, some of which later settled in Italy.
 Among them it is found in the surnames of the founders of the Arbëreshë communities of San Demetrio Corone and Palazzo Adriano in 1488.